Real4XoR/thearchive.nz/content/posts/building-my-website-with-hugo.md

 Lucky for you Hugo has great documentation and a walkthrough guide to get you setup with a basic website that can easily be fleshed out from a solid start point.

-I also found it useful to use some external resources, which I've listed down below, that other people have made that tailored a bit more to what I wanted to get out of my website
+I also found it useful to use some external resources, which I've listed down below that other people have created which tailor to what I wanted to get out of my website

 ## Resources